+If you haven’t seen a mouse, there are lots of signs they are present in your house or flat.
 If you have a mouse infestation you will notice small black droppings about the size of a grain of rice.
 These are often first noticed in cupboards, under the kitchen sink in the boiler cupboard or loft.
 A single mouse can leave approximately 80 droppings per day.
-You many also smell the ammonia from their urine.
+You may also smell the ammonia from their urine.